sahilrajput03/sahilrajput03.github.io/Git and GitHub.md

 ```
 Initialize the local directory as a Git repository.

-$ git init										#Initialize the current directory as repository root.
+$ git init										#Initialize the current directory as repository.

 $ git add .										# Adds the files in the local repository and stages them for commit.
 To unstage a file, use 'git reset HEAD YOUR-FILE'